MagnusMouritzen/MagnusMouritzen/README.md

 The game underwent many, many development cycles including design discussions, very rapid mini-prototypes played on paper with tokens, a larger paper-prototype tested on a dozen different players, and finally this digital prototype, which itself has gone through many cycles according to playtest results.

 The development taught us a lot, especially about the concept of prototyping to answer specific questions.
 This prototype is a very bloated, general one, and did in the end take too much time for what it provides.
 Finally, if we were to make this into a proper game, we have now learned of many ways in which it should be changed.

+## Zupply API
+As a university project, me and two others worked with [Zupply](https://www.zupply.site/) to build two REST-APIs and a corresponding front-end to be used as part of their platform for their customers.

+I worked on the APIs and corresponding databases, but not the front-end.
+The databases were made in MariaDB and the APIs were written in Python using Flask.

+Unfortunately I cannot show any of it, as Zupply holds all the rights to the code.

 ## Gorillas
 https://github.com/MagnusMouritzen/gorillas